EdgeVPN/ipop-project.github.io/_pages/home.md

 EVio self-assembles one or more overlays (logical layer-2 domains) at startup based on configuration parameters.
 It then self-repairs its topology and switching paths as new nodes arrive and existing ones depart.

 **Hybrid Overlays:**
-EVio overlays support both native Tincan and industry-standard Geneve Tunnels.
-Use fast, lightweight Geneve tunnels within your data center and NAT-traversing encrypted Tincan tunnels across the public Internet.
+EVio overlays support both native Tincan and industry-standard GENEVE Tunnels.
+Use fast, lightweight GENEVE tunnels within your data center and NAT-traversing encrypted Tincan tunnels across the public Internet.

 **Encrypted links:**
 EVio links are encrypted and authenticated with standard SSL-based transport-layer security implemented by the open-source [WebRTC framework](https://webrtc.org/). *Communication among nodes is private:* links use UDP-based Datagram TLS (DTLS) over NAT hole-punched tunnels